 If you want to be employable 13 years from now (and you probably do), in 2030, it will pay to develop your soft skills.

-There will be many changes in the employment and economic landscapes over the next decade or so, and those changes are impacting, and will continue to impact, the ways in which we make a living.
+There will be many changes in the employment and economic landscapes over the next decade or so, and those changes are impacting and will continue to impact how we make a living.

-We’ve all heard that the robots are coming for many of our jobs.
+We’ve all heard that robots are coming for many of our jobs.
 And when they do, what remains for humans to do will differ from what we’re doing today.
-Specifically, the jobs that are easy to automate are likely those that require less of a human touch.
+Specifically, the jobs that are easy to automate are likely those that require a less human touch.
 Jobs that are heavy on manual tasks are more likely to automate than those that require empathy and insight.

 It’s also worth noting that technology isn’t the only driving factor behind the changes.
 Others include environmental sustainability, urbanization, and demographic shifts.